spuder/OpenSpool/README.md

 ## 🛜 First Time Configuration

-A new wifi network will appear called `OpenSpool`, join the network, navigate to [192.168.4.1](http://192.168.4.1),  insert your wifi credentials and reboot.
+A new Wi-Fi network will appear called `OpenSpool`, join the network, navigate to [192.168.4.1](http://192.168.4.1), insert your Wi-Fi credentials and reboot.

-You can then navigate to the web interface at `openspool-xxxxxx.local` or ip address.
+You can then navigate to the web interface at `openspool-xxxxxx.local` or IP address.

 ## 🎛️ Configuration

-On first boot, you will need to specify your 3d printer IP Address, Serial Number and Lan Access Code.
+On first boot, you will need to specify your 3d printer IP Address, Serial Number and LAN Access Code.

 Do not put your printer into LAN Only Mode, it is not required.